ecoutu/kubernetes-stack/helm/media-stack/README.md

 4. Set download folder to `/downloads`

 ### 2. Sonarr Setup
+> **Note:** All applications currently share the same PersistentVolumeClaim (PVC) root.
+Each app mounts this PVC at a different path inside its container (e.g., `/tv`, `/movies`, or `/media`), but these are just different names for the same underlying storage.
+There are no enforced subdirectories for TV or movies unless you or the applications create them.
+This can lead to content organization issues if not managed carefully.

 1. Access Sonarr at port 30082
 2. Settings → Media Management → Root Folders → Add: `/tv`